Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 After nightly automation has copied commits into `main`, we will update the current recording.json files in `main` to reflect the newly merged _common_ commit.

-- auto-commit/core@SHA1 -> commits trasnfered and squashed to main
+- auto-commit/core@SHA1 -> commits transferred and squashed to main
-- auto-commit/core@SHA2 -> commits trasnfered and squashed to main
+- auto-commit/core@SHA2 -> commits transferred and squashed to main
 - hotfix-commit/storage@SHA3 -> Stays around forever, like our hotfix branches do.

 ```text